stackbit-projects/mighty-sycamore-13e98/content/pages/posts/fox-village-in-japan.md

 subtitle: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
-excerpt: >-
-  Miyagi Zao Fox Village, aka Kitsune Mura, is a popular tourist attraction situated in Shiroishi, Miyagi it based in the Miyagi Zao mountains.
-Visitors can visit a village where there is a vast population of foxes.
 date: '2018-01-11'
 thumb_img_path: images/5.jpg
 thumb_img_alt: A red fox in a rocky forest